“Always bear in mind that your own resolution to succeed is more important than any other.”

 Log into MyPSC, navigate to the Student Accounts tab, and click the Tax Information (1098T) link.
 Select the appropriate Tax Year to view and print the 1098T form.

-Students may view and print their payment details with MyPSC self-service.
-To find all payments on an account, navigate to the Student Accounts tab, click the Payment History link, and enter a date range of 01/01/YYYY through 12/31/YYYY.
+Students may view and print their account details with MyPSC self-service.
+To find posted payments on an account, navigate to the Student Accounts tab and select the appropriate term(s) under the Account Activity section.
 This information will be helpful in determining tax credit eligibility.

 Questions Relating to 1098-T Reporting